-With the rise of social media trends, cyber-bullying is becoming a bigger issue then most people realise.
+With the rise of social media trends, cyber-bullying is becoming a bigger issue then most people realize.
 Cyberbullying is form of bulling that uses technology to repeatedly harm or harass other people in a deliberate and malicious manner.
-Cyberbullying nowadays occurs more frequently among the Internet users around the world, especially among teenage users.
+Cyber-bullying or Cyber Harassment nowadays occurs more frequently among the Internet users around the world, especially among teenage users.
 Bullying and harassing can be more damaging when online.
 If you are bullied or harassed in public there is often a limited audience but online there is a potential for a larger audience and when made on a public forum on the internet the damage can be much more severe to the victim.
 With the expanding use of cyber technologies, cyber-bullying could be perpetrated through various forms or methods, involving harassment, cyber-stalking, denigration, impersonation and exclusion.
 Moreover, In terms of the relationship between a bully and a victim, they may know each other directly, or have mutual friends or are complete strangers.
 The intention of cyber-bullying usually includes threatening a victim’s earnings and employment, damaging his/her social reputation and affecting his/her online participation.
 In some extreme cases, cyber-bullying could directly or indirectly bring a threat to a victim’s life.

 If you’re experiencing cyber-bullying, you’re not alone.
 Unfortunately it’s really common, with up to one in five young Australians having reported being cyber-bullied.

-Online bullying can include:
+Online Cyber-bullying can include: